decoin-exchange/decoin-official-api-docs/readme.md

-# Official documentation for decoin Rest APIs and Sockets
+# Official documentation for [Decoin.io](https://www.decoin.io/en/) Rest API and Socket

-- Endpoints, parameters and response are describied in rest api documentation.
+- Endpoints, parameters and responses are described in rest api documentation.
-- Socket api notifies any change that comes against any action e.g creating order, chnage in wallet etc.
+- Socket notifies any change that comes against any action e.g creating order, change in wallet etc.

 ## Rest API